-Click on a link to the left to find out more information.
-Thank you for considering becoming a financial supporter of Oregon Nikkei Endowment.
+Click on a link to the right to find out more information.
+Thank you for your interest in becoming a financial supporter of Oregon Nikkei Endowment.

-To make an online donation via Click & Pledge, please use the Donate Now button below:
+To make an online donation or recurring donations via Click & Pledge, please use the Donate Now button below:

 Please consider making your donation ongoing!

 To make a donation that can be split into equal installments, please use this Click & Pledge link.

 Cash (usually in the form of a check) is the most common

 form of charitable gift the Oregon Nikkei Endowment receives.
 Depending

 on your tax bracket, all or part of your donation will lower your federal

 income tax when you itemize deductions.
 Online donations are accepted.
 Please send all contributions to Oregon Nikkei Endowment to 121 NW 2nd Avenue, Portland, OR 97209.